AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 <summary>Other known issues</summary>
 <p>

-- The volume of a remote user may change randomly on iOS 13 and 14.
+- The volume of a remote user can change randomly on iOS 13 and 14.
-- Switching between the front and rear cameras may momentarily rotate the video.
+- Switching between the front and rear cameras can momentarily rotate the video.
-- The audio routing can change randomly: Sometimes, the audio is routed to the speakerphone when a headset is connected, or to the earpiece when no headset is connected.
+- The audio routing can change randomly.
+Sometimes, the audio is routed to the speakerphone when a headset is connected or to the earpiece when no headset is connected.
 - If you call `getUserMedia` twice to get two tracks of the same media type, the first track goes muted or black.
-- After a user switches to other apps that use the microphone or camera (such as Siri or Skype) and then switches back, the audio sampling or video capture fails.
+- After a user switches to another app that uses the microphone or camera (such as Siri or Skype) and then switches back, the audio sampling or video capture fails.
    </p>
    </details>